 In addition, the Company has limited but ongoing authority to purchase shares of Class D common stock (in one or more transactions at any time there remain outstanding grants) under the Company's 2009 Stock Plan and 2019 Equity and Performance Incentive Plan (both as defined below).
 As of May 21, 2019, the 2019 Equity and Performance Incentive Plan will be used to satisfy any employee or other recipient tax obligations in connection with the exercise of an option or a share grant under the 2009 Stock Plan and the 2019 Equity and Performance Incentive Plan, to the extent that the Company has capacity under its financing agreements (i.e., its current credit facilities and indentures) (each a "Stock Vest Tax Repurchase").
 During the year ended December 31, 2021, the Company executed a Stock Vest Tax Repurchase of 515,162 shares of Class D Common Stock in the amount of \$931,000 at an average price of \$1.81 per share.
-During the year ended December 31, 2020, the Company executed a Stock Vest Tax Repurchase of 710,992 shares of Class D Common Stock in the amount of approximately \$1.2 million at an average price of \$1.64 per share.
+During the year ended December 31, 2020, the Company executed a Stock Vest Tax Repurchase of Class D Common Stock in the amount of \$1.64 per share.